Mission Fed ArtWalk is returning to the streets of Little Italy with an in-person event on Saturday, October 2 and Sunday, October 3.

-With our country’s obsession with food shows, chefs have become modern day rock stars, catapulted into fame by shows like BRAVO’s Top Chef, Gordon Ramsey’s MasterChef and more.
-A slew of these camera-ready alums have landed in San Diego and have set up culinary camp in Little Italy.
-Kettner Boulevard, a main artery in Little Italy, has an impressive line-up of star power helming the kitchens, earning it the nickname Top Chef Alley.
-Here’s a guide to the celebrity chef dining scene in Little Italy.
+With our country’s obsession with food shows, chefs have become modern day rock stars, catapulted into fame by shows like BRAVO’s Top Chef, Gordon Ramsey's MasterChef and more.
+A slew of these camera-ready alums and Michelin Star-winners have landed in San Diego and have set up culinary camp in Little Italy.
+Here is a guide to the celebrity chef dining scene in Little Italy.

-Chef Brian Malarkey is San Diego’s original Top Chef as he’s been a compelling force in the local dining scene for years.
-His stint on season 3 of Top Chef boosted his trajectory and acclaim, leading him to create a culinary empire including the stylish Herb & Wood and adjacent casual café and market Herb & Eatery in Little Italy, Green Acre and The Farmer & The Seahorse in San Diego, and two new restaurants opening in 2019 in downtown San Diego and Encinitas.
-Swanky Herb & Wood mixes Paris 1920s flair with Cape Cod cool, offering an open-air patio with flickering lanterns, wooden canoe planters, a lavender lounge with a dual-sided fireplace and tons of flamboyance, along with a high energy main dining room and massive bar.
-The rustic wood-fired menu features roasted meats, veggies, flatbreads and soufflés.
-It’s a pulsing scene in Little Italy, not to be missed.
-Herb & Eatery, the 50-seat, airy bright café next door, is a great spot for fresh pastries and Copa Vida coffee, and also offers gourmet grab-n-go deli items like chicken curry, fresh poke, fruit salad, vegan dishes, sandwiches and more.
-Its gourmet marketplace sports retail goodies like flowers, wine, beer, home décor items, cookbooks, homemade snacks and cold pressed juices.
-In 2019, Malarkey will open Animae, an Asian-inspired restaurant anchoring the ground floor of a new ultra-luxury high rise in downtown San Diego, and Herb & Sea in Encinitas, a sibling restaurant to Herb & Wood, which will focus primarily on seafood.
+Chef Brian Malarkey is San Diego's original Top Chef as he's been a compelling force in the local dining scene for years.
+His stint on season 3 of Top Chef boosted his trajectory and acclaim, leading him to create a culinary empire including the stylish Herb & Wood in Little Italy.
+The restaurant mixes Paris 1920s flair with Cape Cod cool, offering an open-air patio with flickering lanterns, wooden canoe planters, a lavender lounge with a dual-sided fireplace, and tons of flamboyance, along with a high energy main dining room and massive bar.
+The rustic wood-fired menu features roasted meats, veggies, flatbreads, and soufflés.
+It's a pulsing scene in Little Italy, not to be missed.
+In 2019, Malarkey opened Animae, an Asian-inspired restaurant anchoring the ground floor of a new ultra-luxury high rise in downtown San Diego.
+Herb & Sea in Encinitas

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.